-I write for fun.
+I write stories.
 I have ever since I was ten years old.
-For years I was in the habit of writing only for a journal, or perhaps occasionally in a blog, but my pursuit of evocative writing for its own sake eventually fell by the wayside.
+For years I was in the habit of writing stories of my day in a journal, or perhaps occasionally in a blog.
+As I pursued academic endeavors, my practice of evocative writing for its own sake fell by the wayside.

 Then, in October 2011, I began writing stories and poems on a weekly basis for a writing contest.
 The most intriguing thing I discovered there was the way folks (who aren't me!) talked about God, religion, and living life.